Detect the container base image

 For either method, a Project in the Snyk UI is created.

-Snyk currently only supports a subset of official Docker images.
+Snyk supports only a subset of official Docker images.
 If you need help, contact Snyk Support.

 When you scan a Docker image in Snyk, you can see the instruction in the image layer that introduces the vulnerability.
 You don't need to perform any action at this point.